 You can switch out the chicken thighs for chicken breasts but would probably only need two breasts instead of three.
-You can also replace your chicken with shrimp too.
+You can also replace your chicken with shrimp or Italian sausage too.
 This would probably taste wonderfully with bits of bacon as well.

-Do you have any easy ways to cube butternut squash?
+Do you like Chicken and Penne with Butternut Squash Sauce?
 Let me know in the comments below.
 Follow me on Pinterest for more like this and pin this to your favorite recipe boards.